 He lives!
 The risen Christ lives, and touches us still.
 Christ is real, and right, and the good news he brought and continues to bring, the good news of God's grace and forgiveness are real.
 He lives, and because he lives, we live also.
-Thanks be to God!
+Reach out and touch him, fulfill his proclamation, "you are witnesses ... proclaiming repentance and forgiveness to all nations in his name."